How to Detect and Restore Inactive Customers in WooCommerce

 Here are some facts: You lose about 22.5% of your subscribers each year, according to Marketing Sherpa.
-Meanwhile, 40% of your revenue comes from repeat customers.
+Meanwhile, according to Adobe, 40% of your revenue comes from repeat customers.
 In fact, as the book Marketing Metrics suggests, businesses have a 60% to 70% chance of selling to an existing customer while the probability of selling to a new prospect is only 5% to 20%.
 As Edwards Deming put it simply, “Profit in business comes from repeat customers.”
 So your sole mission as a marketer is to push to increase the number of repeat customers as much as possible.

 But here is another important downside.
 The more people unsubscribe your email list, the lower your email sender reputation will be, which might ultimately cause more of your emails to land in the spam folder.